huggingface/huggingface_hub/docs/hub/searching-the-hub.md

-It has a variety of attributes or keys available to us.
-This is because it is both an object and a dictionary, so we can either do `model_args["author"]` or `model_args.author`.
-For this tutorial we will follow the latter format.
+It has a variety of attributes or keys available to you.
+This is because it is both an object and a dictionary, so you can either do `model_args["author"]` or `model_args.author`.
+For this tutorial, let's follow the latter format.

 Our first criteria is we want all PyTorch models.
 This would be found under the `library` attribute, so let's see if it is there: